Prix Méditerranée

 The Prix Méditerranée (Mediterranean Prize) is a French literary award.
-It was created in 1984 in Perpignan by the Mediterranean Centre of Literature (CML) in order to promote cultural interaction among the numerous countries surrounding the Mediterranean Sea.
+It was created in 1984 in Perpignan by the Mediterranean Centre of Literature (CML) to promote cultural interaction among the numerous countries surrounding the Mediterranean Sea.
 Two awards are handed out every year, the Prix Méditerranée itself and the Prix Méditerranée Étranger (or the Overseas Mediterranean Prize).
 The latter is given to a writer from the Mediterranean basin whose original work has been translated into French.